Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-The convenience method has a required paramter `requiredId` and protocol method has a required method `content`, so what we gaurantee will not have ambiguity is
+The convenience method has a required parameter `requiredId` and protocol method has a required method `content`, so what we guarantee will not have ambiguity are
 ```C#
 OperationAsync("requiredId");
 OperationAsync(new RequestContent());